RaenonX-DL/dragalia-data-parse/README.md

 Get a quick overview of a certain character by specifying the character ID.
 Character ID should be an 8-digit number.

+### `script_data_diff`

+Check the data difference between different versions of the assets.

+One asset will be the local version, and another will be one of the [remote][data-depot] versions.

 ### `script_export`

 Export all skill data as csv to the specified location.